 Beginning with Tableau 6.0, you can use multiple data sources for a single worksheet.
 One data source is primary; all others are secondary.
 For the primary resource, Tableau selects the data source of the first field you add to the view.
 Or, if one of your data sources is a cube, it must serve as the primary data source.
 The primary data source creates relationships with fields of the same name and data type that it finds in the other data sources.

-If you need to use data from more than one data source, Tableau provides a solution which does not require building a middle-layer data repository.
+If you need to use data from more than one data source, Tableau provides a solution that does not require building a middle-layer data repository.
 As long as the disparate data sources have at least one common field, Tableau facilitates using both sources via data blending.

-When your analysis requires data from multiple data sources, if one data source is large and takes a long time to query, using a join to link this table with another table can dramatically increase the query time.
+When your analysis requires data from multiple data sources if one data source is large and takes a long time to query, using a join to link this table with another table can dramatically increase the query time.

 One approach to reducing query time is by using data blending to blend only on the summary data of the larger table with the data of the smaller table.